An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Generalized inverse linear optimization with an ensemble of decisions

 and $\btc = \bA^\tpose \bty$.
 The corresponding normalized solution $(\bc^*, \by^*, \epsilon^*) = (\btc / \nnorm{\btc}, \bty / \nnorm{\btc}, 0)$ is an optimal solution to $\GIOa{\{\bhx\}}$ and the optimal value is $0$.

 \item If $\bA \bhx \leq \bb$, there exists $i^* \in \set{I}$ such that~\eqref{eq:gio_sp_sol} is an optimal solution to $\GIOa{\{\bhx\}}$. \end{enumerate} \end{proposition}

 Proposition~\ref{propn:gioa_infeas_sol} provides geometric insights regarding the structure of optimal solutions.
 In objective space inverse optimization, all points that lie on a level set of a cost vector yield the same duality gap.
 Recall that the hyperplane $\set{H} = \left\{ \bx \mid \bc^{*\tpose} \bx = \bb^\tpose \by^* \right\}$ is a supporting hyperplane of $\feas$, or in other words, a level set of the cost vector with zero duality gap.
 If $\bhx \notin \feas$ but satisfies $\ba_i^\tpose \bhx > b_i$ for some $i$, then there always exists a supporting hyperplane that intersects with $\bhx$ (e.g., Figure~\ref{fig:gio_adg_infeas_spA}).
 If $\bA \bhx \leq \bb$, then no such supporting hyperplane exists.
 However, consider the alternate forward problem $\FOA := \displaystyle\min_\bx \left\{ -\bc^\tpose \bx \mid \bA \bx \leq \bb \right\}$ obtained by reversing the signs of all constraints and the cost vector.
 The single-point inverse problem for $\bhx$ and $\FOA$ is equivalent to the original problem.
 Since $\bhx$ is feasible for $\FOA$, Theorem~\ref{thm:gio_sp_sol} applies for $\GIOa{\{\bhx\}}$.
 Geometrically, the constraints of $\FOA$ describe the nearest supporting hyperplanes of $\FO{\bc}$.
-Solving one problem solves the other (e.g., Figure~\ref{fig:gio_adg_infeas_spB}, where $\bhx$ projects to an infeasible point for $\FO{\bc}$ with no duality gap).
-Finally, inverse optimization with multiple infeasible points reduces to a single-point model.
+Solving one problem solves the other (e.g., Figure~\ref{fig:gio_adg_infeas_spB}, where $\bhx$ projects to an infeasible point for $\FO{\bc}$ with no duality gap). \comm{ We use this insight to extend Proposition~\ref{propn:gioa_infeas_sol} Statement 2 for multiple infeasible decisions.
+If all data points violate all constraints, then the multi-point problem reduces to a single-point. }

 \if 0 \begin{ex} $\mathbf{FO}(\bc): \underset{\bx}{\min} \{c_1 x_1 + c_2 x_2 \; | \; x_1 - x_2 \geq 0, -x_1 - x_2 \geq 0 \}$ and a singleton data set $\{\bhx\}$.
 In Fig.~\ref{fig:gio_adg_infeas_spA}, $\bhx = ( 3, 0 )$, and in Fig.~\ref{fig:gio_adg_infeas_spB}, $\bhx = ( 1, 3)$.
 We solve $\GIOa{\{\bhx\}}$ for both cases.
 Note that in this work, we use $\nnorm{\cdot} = \norm{\cdot}_1$ to normalize the cost vector in all examples.
 For case (a), the constraint $x_1 - x_2 \geq 0$ is satisfied.
 The optimal solution is $\left(\bc^*, \by^* \right) = \left( (0, -1), (0.71, 0.71) \right)$.
 We observe that a convex combination of the two constraints of the forward problem is used to produce a supporting hyperplane that yields zero duality gap.
 That is, $\bhx$ lies on a supporting hyperplane, and the objective value associated with $\bhx$ is equal to the objective value of an optimal $\bx^* = (0,0)$.